the-ted/org-mind-map/README.md

 (load "INSTALLPATH/org-mind-map.el")
 ```

-Then, run `M-x org-mind-map/write` within the org-mode file you would like to make a mind-map for.
+Then, run `M-x org-mind-map-write` within the org-mode file you would like to make a mind-map for.
 If all works as expected, a PDF file will be generated in the same directory as the org file.

 # Examples